snoutiscratch/WordleKiller/README.md

 Calculated by figuring out the most common letters in a list of possible words given hints.

 The more common letters a word has, the higher its rank on the suggested guess list.

+<small>this is the first useful-ish program I made in rust, pls don't be mean</small>